Vitamin C and Immune Defense

 Clinical Evidence and Dosing Recommendations

 - RDA vs. Optimal Intake – The current RDA for vitamin C (75 mg for women, 90 mg for men) is designed to prevent scurvy with a margin of safety.
 However, immune cell saturation requires higher intakes.
-Research suggests that 200 mg daily is sufficient to saturate plasma and circulating immune cells in healthy individuals.
+Research by Levine and colleagues (PNAS 1996) suggests that 200 mg daily is sufficient to saturate plasma and circulating immune cells in healthy individuals.

 - During Infection – Metabolic demand for vitamin C increases dramatically during active infection.
 Some experts recommend 1 to 2 grams daily during acute illness, divided into multiple doses to maximize absorption.